Azure/portaldocs/portal-sdk/generated/portalfx-parameter-collection-getting-started.md

  */
 public parameterProvider: MsPortalFx.ViewModels.ParameterProvider<ServerConfig, ProviderModels.ServerFormData>;

-public serverIdentifierTextBox: MsPortalFx.ViewModels.Forms.TextBox.ViewModel;
+public serverIdentifierTextBox: any;

-// tslint:disable-next-line:deprecation
-public fixedStorageSlider: MsPortalFx.ViewModels.Forms.Slider.ViewModel;
+public fixedStorageSlider: any;

 /**
  * Constructs an instance of ParameterProviderFormPartViewModel.